dadou001/LaRuche/LaRuche_2017/laruche/README.md

 The package should be built with the laruche/build/dist_build.sh script.
 It will
 - collect and minify the js files, produce the laruche.min.js file, as well as the corresponding map file for debugging.
-- build the "distribution" that contains a cleaned and streamlined distribution
+- build the "distribution" directory that contains a cleaned and streamlined distribution (without any `.ts` files)

 ### Other packages used